Amortized Bethe Free Energy Minimization for Learning MRFs: Learning with Amortized Bethe Free Energy Minimization

 and thus the saddle-point learning problem:

-While $\ell_F$ is neither an upper nor lower bound on $- \log P(\boldx \param \btheta)$, it is an approximation, and indeed its gradients are precisely those that arise from approximating the true gradient of $- \log P(\boldx \param \btheta)$ by replacing the true factor marginals which appear in the gradient with approximate ones; see~\citet{sutton2012introduction}.
+While $\ell_F$ is neither an upper nor lower bound on $- \log P(\boldx \param \btheta)$, it is an approximation, and indeed its gradients are precisely those that arise from approximating the true gradient of $- \log P(\boldx \param \btheta)$ by replacing the factor marginals in the gradient with pseudo-marginals; see~\citet{sutton2012introduction}.

 In the case where our MRF contains unobserved variables $\boldz$, we wish to learn by minimizing $-\log \Zx + \log \Z$.
 Here we can additionally approximate the clamped partition function $-\log \Zx$ using the BFE.
 In particular, we have $\min_{\btau_{\boldx} \in \mcC_{\boldx}} \Fx \approx -\log \Zx$, where $\btau_{\boldx}$ contains the marginals of the MRF with its observed variables clamped to $\boldx$ (which is equivalent to replacing these variables with unary factors, and so $\btau_{\boldx}$ will in general be smaller than $\btau$).
 We thus arrive at the following saddle point learning problem for MRFs with latent variables: